-The Gear Doctors sleeping pad packs extremely small to only 8.5 inches long and 3 inches in diameter.
+The Gear Doctors sleeping pad packs extremely small: only 8.5 inches long and 3 inches in diameter.
 Many inflatable and self-inflating sleeping pads can pack down to a similar size.

 The RAND TRUNK 360 ThermaQuilt is around 15 inches long and 23 inches in circumference when it’s in its stuff sack.
 This is average enough, with many other underquilts compressing to similar sizes.

 There’s a lot of fabric in an underquilt, so the packed size will always be larger than most sleeping pads.
-Foam sleeping pads are the exception, as they roll up into long tubes and they’re much bigger than underquilts when packed.
+Foam sleeping pads are the exception, as they roll into long tubes and are much bigger than underquilts when packed.

 Convenience is another subjective factor.
 Let’s look at the few facts associated with it: